-Congenital Heart Defects Special Needs Factsheet for Educators
+Congenital Heart Defects Factsheet (for Schools) for Parents

 What teachers should know about congenital heart defects, and what they can do to help students with the condition succeed in school.

 Heart defects happen when there's a problem with a baby's heart development during pregnancy.
 Most heart defects can be treated during infancy.

 Heart murmurs are very common, and most are no cause for concern and won't affect a child's health.

 Tricuspid atresia is a congenital heart defect.
 A baby born with tricuspid atresia often has serious symptoms soon after birth because blood flow to the lungs is much less than normal.